PeerAssets/peerassets-rfcs/0005-on-chain-voting-protocol-proposal.md

 ## Summary

-PeerAssets voting protocol.
+PeerAssets on-chain voting protocol.
 Aim is to deliver a standardized way to organize and operate peer-to-peer voting and opinion polls in fully decentralized and trustless fashion.
+Both vote and poll initialization and counting must be done in completely decentralized and trustless fashion without dependency on 3rd party services.
 Voting is done in two phases, vote initialization (vote_init) and vote casting (vote_cast).
-To enable voting on the deck, the deck issuer has to make first blank vote_init to deterministic P2TH address (deck_vote_tag) which will serve as vote tag of the deck in the future.
-This transaction is called deck_vote_init.
-Clients of the deck detect this and are now able to start votes or polls by tagging vote_inits with this address.
 Votes or polls can be started by anyone on the deck by creating vote_init transaction and paying to deck_vote_tag address.
 This transaction is called vote_init.
 Deck clients detect new votes or polls in progress by monitoring deck_vote_init address and participate in them by paying to their respective P2TH derived from vote_init.
 This transaction is called "vote_cast".